Aparna-Rath/3-TierApplication/README.md

-# Architecture
+#3-Tier-Architecture
-This network architecture has Route53,cloudfront and S3 set in presentation layer, API Gateway and lambda in Application Layer and RDS in Database layer.
+This network architecture has Route53,cloudfront and S3 set in PRESENTATION LAYER, API Gateway and lambda in APPLICATION LAYER and RDS in DATABASE LAYER.

 # Summary of Flow